rkuma183/wilsonmar.github.io/_posts/2017-08-29-devsecops-perftest.md

 {% include _toc.html %}

 ## Valuable Insights
-Get <strong>hands-on</strong> experience using the latest versions of the most popular DevSecOps tools, all working together, end-to-end, in a set of servers in the cloud each participant controls.
+Get <strong>hands-on</strong> experience with continuos integration using the latest versions of the most popular DevSecOps tools, all working together, end-to-end, in a set of servers in the cloud each participant controls.

 The hands-on approach enables participants to truly gain important insights into the benefits and trade-offs related to agile test automation.

-This is a "guided tour" to show how the <a target="_blank" href="https://wilsonmar.github.io/ci-cd">21 groups of DevOps technologies</a> work together in a <strong>toolchain</strong> that builds and deploy software: Git, Maven/Yarn, Nexus, Jenkins, Vault, SonarQube, Selenium, Ansible, etc.
+Included is a "guided tour" of how the <a target="_blank" href="https://wilsonmar.github.io/ci-cd">21 groups of DevOps technologies</a> work together in a <strong>toolchain</strong> that builds and deploy software: Git/GitHub/GitLab, Maven/Yarn, Nexus, Jenkins/Cloudbees, Vault, SonarQube, Selenium, Ansible.

 The "Sec" part of "DevSecOps" means security, which include scans of code for vulnerabilities, use of digital certificates to control access, and tools to manage secrets using secure vaults.